Indian Army ranks and insignia: Junior commissioned officers

-JCOs are currently enrolled as jawans and a few of them get promoted to officers over a period of time-based on their performance and on their ability to clear promotion examinations.
+JCOs are currently enrolled as jawans, and a few of them get promoted to officers over a period of time, based on their performance and on their ability to clear promotion examinations.
 A few JCOs are directly enrolled as religious teachers and in certain technical arms such as the Corps of Engineers.
 As of 2021, the Indian Army is discussing a proposal to directly enrol Junior Commissioned Officers (JCOs) in all arms of the service to address the shortage of commissioned officers.
 According to the proposal, the Indian Army will directly induct JCOs who have cleared the Services Selection Board (SSB) interview.
 The UPSC will conduct an entrance examination, which will be followed by an SSB interview and a medical examination.
 Selected candidates would then be trained for one and a half years before joining the units as JCOs.
-Subsequently, they would be promoted to officers up to the rank of Colonels based on their length of service and qualifications.
+Subsequently, they would be promoted to officers up to the rank of Colonel based on their length of service and qualifications.